 Some dental implant candidates don’t have sufficient bone to support the implants, so a bone graft needs to be added to the space between molar teeth and premolars.
 To make more room for the bone, the sinus membrane is “lifted” upward, which gives the surgery its name.

 When Do You Need a Sinus Lift Bone Graft?

-In case your sinuses are positioned too close to the upper jaw or you don’t have enough bone height to support dental implants, Dr. Koniouchine may recommend that you get a sinus lift.
+In case your sinuses are positioned too close to the upper jaw or you don’t have enough bone height to support dental implants, Dr. Koniouchine may recommend that you get a sinus bone graft.

 Some indications for the lift procedure include:

 - Long-term tooth loss in the upper jaw, especially back teeth or molars.
-Anatomically, the back part of the upper jaw has less bone as compared to the lower jaw.
+Anatomically, the posterior maxilla, or the back part of the upper jaw, tends to have less bone than the lower jaw.

 - Bone loss due to periodontal disease.

 - Reabsorption of bone into the body after tooth extraction.
 If teeth have been missing for a long time, there is often not enough bone volume left to place implants.